-Furthermore, Commission services will continue to engage with Member States authorities, with a view to ensuring that One-Stop shop' or similar facilities at national or regional level foreseen by EU legislation are set up and made fully operational to provide information to consumers.
+Furthermore, Commission services will continue to engage with Member States authorities, with a view to ensuring that One-Stop shop' or similar facilities at national or regional level foreseen by EU legislation are set up and made fully operational to provide information to consumers to navigate the current crisis.
 Consumers should possibly be able to find in these facilities all the necessary information on energy efficiency and social support schemes, as well as other issues such as available debt advisory services.

-Mrs. Monique GOYENS, Director General BEUC Mr. Tomas LLOBET, Secretary General European Energy Retailers
+Mrs. Monique GOYENS, Director General BEUC

+Mr. Kristian RUBY, Secretary General Eurelectric